JS-Tharun/Customer-Support-Automation/README.md

 # 🎧 Customer Support Automation

-**XYZ Private Limited · Internal Tool · v1.0**

 This system combines a machine learning classifier with a local LLM to automatically triage incoming support tickets and generate polished, empathetic reply drafts — reducing agent workload and response time.

 ---

 ## 🚩 The Problem

-Support teams at XYZ handle hundreds of tickets daily across multiple departments — billing, technical issues, shipping, account management, and more.
+Support teams handle hundreds of tickets daily across multiple departments — billing, technical issues, shipping, account management, and more.
 Manually reading, categorising, and drafting replies is time-consuming, inconsistent, and leaves agents with less time for complex escalations that genuinely need human judgement.

 ## ✅ The Solution